 The grace period is adjusted.
 While disclosing an invention to the public before filing has the effect of barring the invention from being patented in most jurisdictions, Canada provides a one-year grace period.
 Currently, the grace period runs to one year before the filing date in Canada, such that the invention can still be patented if an application is filed in Canada within one year of the disclosure.
-Under the amendments, the grace period will be allowed to run to one year before the priority date, such that the invention can still be patented if its priority application was filed within one year of the disclosure.
+Under the amendments, the grace period will be allowed to run up to the priority date.

 Abandonment requires notice (sometimes).
 During the pendency of an application, failure to perform certain steps will result in the application becoming abandoned.
 The amendments provide relief against abandonment in respect of certain fee payments, by introducing notices before abandonment and by extending time limits.